Moses Hoagland: Biography

+Congress

 Hoagland was elected as a Democrat to the Thirty-first Congress (March 4, 1849 – March 3, 1851).
-He was an unsuccessful candidate for reelection in 1850 to the Thirty-second Congress and returned home to resume the practice of law.
+He was an unsuccessful candidate for reelection in 1850 to the Thirty-second Congress.

+Later career

+After leaving Congress, he returned home to resume the practice of law.
 He was appointed associate justice for the Territory of Washington on June 21, 1853, but declined to accept the position.

+Death and burial

 He died in Millersburg and was interred in Oak Hill Cemetery.